-Cannabis has changed my life for the better; I don’t feel like I’m dying anymore from the pain of Myasthenia Gravis.
+Cannabis changed my life -I don’t feel like I’m dying anymore from the pain of Myasthenia Gravis.

 The disease was out of control so my son had me move in with him, and I started seeing a specialist at University of Maryland.
 I started a treatment that involved total immunosuppression.
-In the 3 years I’ve been in treatment, I’ve received IVIG infusions over 2 days monthly.
+In the three years I’ve been in treatment, I’ve received IVIG infusions over two days monthly.
 That required having a port implanted for the infusions.
-Because of the immunosuppressants, the port became infected and had to be replaced twice…the last time was life threatening causing sepsis.
+Because of the immunosuppressants, the port became infected and needed replacing twice…the last time was life threatening causing sepsis.
 I spent a week on the ventilator in Shock Trauma then another month in hospital recovering from it.

-Last year I was hospitalized for pneumonia 3 times: a jaw abcess, a GI bleed, flu with intractable vomiting and sepsis.
+Last year I went to the hospital for pneumonia three times.
+I also had a jaw abscess, a GI bleed, flu with intractable vomiting, and sepsis.
 When I collapsed on Christmas Eve last year with sepsis, my doctor decided he would no longer treat me for pain because he was fearful that I would have respiratory arrest.
 That sent my son and me scrambling to find pain management.

 Smoking works much better than edibles…probably because I absorb food erratically.
 I continue with the Marinol and herbal salves and CBD oil …but look forward to being able to vape or smoke when it’s available.